 Money is a compelling factor for any employee, but it’s often not all they work hard for.
 Leadership courses online will teach you a lot about motivating staff and one of the most powerful is professional pride.
-That’s where praise from above can be extremely impactful when a job’s been done well.
+That’s where praise from above can be highly impactful when a job’s been done well.

-Any good work can be cause for giving praise out, so it doesn’t necessarily have to be for a major achievement as such.
+Any good work can be cause for giving praise out, so it doesn’t necessarily have to be for significant achievement as such.
 Staying late to get work done or simply going above and beyond the call of duty are both valid reasons for praise, so make sure you give it where it’s due.

 Skill #4 - Effective Delegation of Tasks

-Fail to get this communication discipline right and you’ll find your staff coming back with results that you didn’t intend.
+Fail to get this communication discipline right, and you’ll find your staff coming back with results that you didn’t intend.

 Skill #5 - Showing Empathy